getify/You-Dont-Know-JS/this & object prototypes/ch1.md

 foo.count = 0;

-var i, tmp;
+var i;

 for (i=0; i<10; i++) {
-	tmp = Math.random();
-	if (tmp > 0.5) {
+	if (i > 5) {
-		foo( tmp );
+		foo( i );
 	}
 }
+// foo: 6
-// foo: 0....
+// foo: 7
-// foo: 0....
+// foo: 8
-// ...
+// foo: 9

 // how many times was `foo` called? console.log( foo.count ); // 0 -- WTF?
 ```

-`foo.count` is *still* `0`, even though it's pretty unlikely that all ten generated random numbers were less than `0.5`, and indeed several `console.log` statements clearly indicate `foo` was in fact called.
+`foo.count` is *still* `0`, even though the four `console.log` statements clearly indicate `foo(..)` was in fact called four times.
 The frustration stems from a *too literal* interpretation of what `this` (in `this.count++`) means.

-When the code does `foo.count = 0`, indeed it's adding a property `count` to the function object `foo`.
-But for the `this.count` reference inside of the function, `this` is not in fact pointing at all to that function object, and so even though the property names are the same, the root objects are different, and confusion ensues.
+When the code executes `foo.count = 0`, indeed it's adding a property `count` to the function object `foo`.
+But for the `this.count` reference inside of the function, `this` is not in fact pointing *at all* to that function object, and so even though the property names are the same, the root objects are different, and confusion ensues.

-**Note:** A responsible developer *should* ask at this moment, "If I was incrementing a `count` property but it wasn't the one I expected, which one *was* I incrementing?"
-In fact, were he to dig deeper, he would find that he had accidentally created a global variable `count` (see Chapter 2 for *how* that happened!), and it currently has the value `NaN`.
-Of course, once he identifies this peculiar outcome, he then has a whole other set of questions.
-"How was it global, and why did it end up `NaN` instead of some proper count value?" (see Chapter 2)
+**Note:** A responsible developer *should* ask at this moment, "If I was incrementing a `count` property but it wasn't the one I expected, which `count` *was* I incrementing?"
+In fact, were she to dig deeper, she would find that she had accidentally created a global variable `count` (see Chapter 2 for *how* that happened!), and it currently has the value `NaN`.
+Of course, once she identifies this peculiar outcome, she then has a whole other set of questions: "How was it global, and why did it end up `NaN` instead of some proper count value?" (see Chapter 2).

 Instead of stopping at this point and digging into why the `this` reference doesn't seem to be behaving as *expected*, and answering those tough but important questions, many developers simply avoid the issue altogether, and hack toward some other solution, such as creating another object to hold the `count` property: